Skip to main content

 1. Demonstrate reasonable competence vis-a-vis political science concepts/theories/systems and use that competence to complete their capstone experience.
 (Perception)

-2. Use critical thinking skills, analyze information or data, and construct valid, sound, and meaningful conclusions and employ those skills in their capstone experience.
+2. Use critical thinking skills, analyze information or data, construct valid, sound, and meaningful conclusions, and employ those skills in their capstone experience.
 (Analyze)

 3. Employ effective, persuasive, and professional communication in person, on paper, and online readying them for employment and careers.
 (Communication)